(Senate: 1/30/96, 4/9/96, 3/16/21; President: 5/7/96, 7/24/96, 5/15/21; Editorial Amendment: 9/00, 8/01; 9/03)

 Responsibility for the development of the curriculum rests with the faculty, subject to system guidelines in the Administrative Code, Title 5, and in other pertinent statutory documents.

 The curriculum has both residence and external components, and includes undergraduate and graduate segments.
 Courses, degree and certificate programs, and modifications thereof are proposed by the faculty in the respective disciplines or interdisciplinary areas.
-Following departmental/divisional/school approval, these proposals are reviewed by the Instructional Affairs Committee of the corresponding college.
+Following departmental/divisional/school approval, these proposals are reviewed by the appropriate committee of the corresponding college.

-At the university level, new major programs, options, minor/credential programs and certificates and resolution of unresolved challenges to curricular modifications are considered by Curriculum Subcommittee.
+At the university level, new major programs, options, minor/credential programs and certificates and resolution of unresolved challenges to curricular modifications are considered by the Curriculum Subcommittee or Graduate Studies Subcommittee.
 The subcommittee submits approved proposals to the Educational Policy Committee, where the curricular actions stand approved unless questioned and agendized for further consideration.

 Detailed policies and procedures on curriculum development appear in Appendix F.